 This project started on August 11, 2017

-Like levels.io’ Hoodmaps project — which is a great source of inspiration — I wanted to show how easy it is to build a functioning web service from the idea to the first sign of traction.
+With this project, I wanted to show how easy it’s to build a functioning web service from the idea to the first sign of traction.

-First of all I came up with a problem, it is better if it is a problem you personally have.
+First I came up with a problem, it’s better if it’s a problem you personally have.

-It has not to be some game changing idea, start small.
+It does not have to be some game changing idea, start small.
 The objective is to find people that have the same problem as you.

-My problem was that it is a pain to read Twitter threads (or Tweetstorm) on the official twitter website/app and I think that all the Tweets put one after another in a medium.com alike page could be better.
+My problem was that it’s a pain to read Twitter threads (or Tweetstorm) on the official Twitter website/app and I think that all the Tweets put one after another in a medium.com alike page could be better.

 I made up a description of the idea plus a one-liner to check if it could interest anyone.

 I will try to expose many people to that message and see how they react.

 The base idea is to allow people to better read Twitter threads.